Chapel of the Milk Grotto

 The Chapel of the Milk Grotto of Our Lady (Crypta lactea; كنيسة غار الحليب), also called Grotto of Our Lady or Milk Grotto, is a Catholic chapel in Bethlehem, in the West Bank, erected in 1872.
 Since Byzantine times, the place has been a center of Christian pilgrimage, maintained since its last erection together with its Marian shrine and monastery by the Custody of the Holy Land of the Order of the Friars Minor of the Catholic Church in Palestine.
 The Status Quo, a 250-year-old understanding between religious communities, applies to the site.

 History

 The current Catholic chapel was built in 1872 on the site of a former Byzantine church from around the 5th century, of which only part of the mosaic floor remains.

 Significance

-Christian tradition says is the place where the Holy Family found refuge during the Massacre of the Innocents, before they could flee to Egypt.
+According to Christian tradition, it is the place where the Holy Family found refuge during the Massacre of the Innocents, before they could flee to Egypt.
 The name is derived from the story that a "drop of milk" of the Virgin Mary fell on the floor of the cave and changed its colour to white.